Hasmonean Judea: Roman client state (63–40 BCE)

 After Pompey's defeat and death in Egypt, Caesar took control of the East.
 After Pompey's death in 48 BCE, Antipater backed Caesar and, by securing Arab and Syrian support, persuading the Jews of the Onias district, and commanding in battle alongside Mithridates of Pergamum, helped the Roman forces take Egypt, earning notice for courage and strategy.
 Caesar kept Hyrcanus in power in Judea (possibly now with the title "ethnarch"), permitted the rebuilding of Jerusalem's walls ruined by Pompey.
 He also granted Antipater Roman citizenship and tax exemption, and entrusted him with Judea's administration as "procurator".
+Caesar reduced the tribute owed by the Hasmoneans in 47 BCE.
 Many passages depict Hyrcanus as overshadowed by Antipater, though Josephus is inconsistent and other evidence shows Hyrcanus retained some agency.
 Around 44 BCE, Antipater's son Phasael became governor of Jerusalem, and his other son, Herod, governor of the Galilee, where he crushed a revolt with extrajudicial killings; when leading Jews pressed charges against Herod, Roman governor Sextus Caesar intervened and the case was dropped.

 In 44 BCE Julius Caesar was assassinated and civil war resumed in Rome.
 Cassius came to the region to raise troops and funds for war against Octavian and Mark Antony, levying 700 talents from Judea.
 Herod delivered Galilee's quota and gained favor.
 His father Antipater was then poisoned by Malichus, a Jewish aristocrat; Herod then had Malichus executed.
 Later he also suppressed a revolt against Phasael.
 Antigonus, son of Aristobulus, rebelled in the Galilee with Tyrian aid but was defeated by Herod.
 After these successes Herod was betrothed to Hyrcanus's granddaughter, the Hasmonean princess Mariamne.
 In 42 BCE, Antony and Octavian defeated Cassius and Brutus at Philippi.
 When Antony arrived in the East, Jewish envoys accused Herod and Phasael of ruling with Hyrcanus as a puppet; Antony instead confirmed the brothers as tetrarchs, and had troops kill many from one of the delegations.